dogweather/forkful/content/en/arduino/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in the Arduino environment refers to the process of creating automated tests that validate the functionality of your code on Arduino devices.
-Programmers do it to ensure their code works as expected, reduces bugs, and improves the quality of their projects, especially crucial in embedded systems where debugging can be more challenging.

 ## How to:
 Arduino does not have a built-in testing framework like some other programming environments.
 However, you can use third-party libraries such as `AUnit` for unit testing Arduino code.
 AUnit is inspired by Arduino's built-in library, `ArduinoUnit`, and Google's testing framework, `Google Test`.

 ### Example with AUnit:
 First, install AUnit via the Library Manager in the Arduino IDE: go to Sketch > Include Library > Manage Libraries... > search for AUnit and install it.

 Then, you can write tests like so: